 Risk factors: The value of the Portfolio's shares will change, and you could lose money on your investment.
 An investment in the Portfolio is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Fixed-income securities are subject to interest rate risk and, as such, the net asset value of the Portfolio may fall as interest rates rise.
 The lower-rated securities in which the Portfolio may invest may carry greater risk of nonpayment of interest or principal then higher-rated bonds.
 In addition to the risks typically associated with fixed-income securities, loan participations in which the Portfolio may invest carry other risks, including the risk of insolvency of the lending bank or other intermediary.
 Loan participations may be unsecured or not fully collateralized may be subject to restrictions on resale and sometimes trade infrequently on the secondary market.
 The Portfolio's emphasis on dividend-paying stocks involves the risk that such stocks may fall out of favor with investors and underperform nondividend paying stocks and the market as a whole over any period of time.
 In addition, there is no guarantee that the companies in which the Portfolio invests will declare dividends in the future or that dividends, if declared, will remain at current levels or increase over time.
 The amount of any dividend the company may pay may fluctuate significantly.
 In addition, the value of dividend-paying common stocks can decline when interest rates rise as fixed-income investments become more attractive to investors.
 This risk may be greater due to the current period of historically low interest rates.
-The Portfolio typically holds a limited number of stocks (generally 50 to 65).
+The Portfolio typically holds a limited number of stocks (generally 45 to 55).
 As a result, the appreciation or depreciation of any one security held by the Portfolio will have a greater impact on the Portfolio's net asset value than it would if the Portfolio invested in a large number of securities.
-The value of a security believed by the Portfolio's manager to be undervalued may never reach what the manager believes to be its full value, or such security’s value may decrease.
-Not all funds or fund classes may be offered at all broker/dealers.
-These and other risks are more fully described in the Portfolio’s prospectus.
+The value of a security believed by the Portfolio's managers to be undervalued may never reach what the manager believes to be its full value, or such security’s value may decrease.

 Annuities are long-term financial products designed for retirement purposes.
 Annuity and life insurance guarantees are based on the financial strength and claims-paying ability of the issuing insurance company.
 The guarantees have no bearing on the performance of a variable investment option.
 Variable investment options are subject to market risk, including loss of principal.
 There are charges and expenses associated with annuities and variable life insurance products, including mortality and expense risk charges, management fees, administrative fees, expenses for optional riders and deferred sales charges for early withdrawals.
 Withdrawals before age 59 1/2 may be subject to a 10% IRS tax penalty and surrender charges may apply.